Augusto Heleno: Life after retirement

 General Heleno acted as security and military issues consultant of the Grupo Bandeirantes, where he collaborated being a commentator in the broadcasters' schedule.

 Heleno was also Communication and Corporative Education director of the Brazilian Olympic Committee (COB).

 In 2013, he was convicted of authorizing illegal grants.

 On 18 July 2018, there was a rumor that General Heleno would be nominated as candidate for vice presidency of Brazil, along with Deputy Jair Bolsonaro's coalition.
 However, he denied the candidacy for not being of his party interest, but kept supporting Bolsonaro's candidacy for President of Brazil and was subsequently invited for the Ministry of Defence.
 However, ten days later it was confirmed that Bolsonaro had chosen him to run the Institutional Security Office of the Presidency of the Republic.

 He is the son of Ari de Oliveira Pereira and Edina Ribeiro Pereira, is married to Sônia Pereira and had two children: Renata and Mário Márcio.

 On 18 March 2020, Heleno tested positive for COVID-19.

-On 11 September 2025, Heleno was convicted by the Brazilian Supreme Court, alongside Jair Bolsonaro, for leading an attempted coup d’état.
+On 11 September 2025, Heleno was convicted by the Brazilian Supreme Court, alongside former president Jair Bolsonaro and other six members of his government, for an attempted coup d’état.
+All but one of them were found guilty of five crimes: attempted coup d’état, armed criminal organization, violent attempt to abolish the democratic rule of law, aggravated damage to federal property, and deterioration of protected heritage (the exception was Alexandre Ramagem, former chief spy, who was temporally acquitted of the property-related charges connected to the 8 January Brasília attacks because at the time of the events he was already a sworn member of the Chamber of Deputies and held prosecution immunity for these charges).
+On 25 November, Augusto Heleno was arrested by the Brazilian Federal Police and taken into custody into the Planalto Military Command headquarters in Brasília to serve his 21-year sentence.